jjfraney/bells/server/README.md

 # Scheduling

-Ringing bells can be scheduled.
+The ringing of bells can be scheduled.
-Users may want bells to play at certain times at certain days.
+Users may want bells to ring at certain times at certain days.
 They would access a schedule widget, specify absolute or repeatable date and time and the sample name.

 ## Event Requirements

-Events with the name 'mass' will schedule the 'call-to-mass' sample.
+Events with the name 'mass' will schedule the 'call-to-mass' ring sample.

 ## Ring Event Schedule

 A 'ring event' or 'event' is a scheduled ringing of the bell.
 Bells can be scheduled.

-A default schedule can be defined as program configu8ration.
+A default schedule can be defined as program configuration.
 It is not changeable while the program runs.
 Dynamic scheduling can be performed only from remote calendar.
 So far, only Google Calendar is supported.